budgielover/rat-tracker/README.txt

 sphinx-build sourcedir builddir

 Sourcedir is the source directory and builder is where you wish to place your files.
 For more command-line options, see http://sphinx-doc.org/invocation.html#invocation.
+To view the generated documentation, go to you builddir.
+On github, go to /docs/sphinx/html/.
 Installation guide for Scripts
 ===============================
 To install the scripts globally, simply run python setup.py install